Brušperk: Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 In the centre of the historic core is the J. A. Komenského Square with Baroque statues of the Holy Trinity and St. John of Nepomuk, and with burgher houses with preserved arcades.
 The main landmark is the Church of Saint George with a 43 m high tower.
-The area of the church is surrounded by a wall and containts the Stations of the Cross.
+The area of the church is surrounded by a wall and contains the Stations of the Cross.

 A historical monument is a Dutch-type windmill, built around 1830.
 The blades and technical equipment of the mill have not been preserved.